ember-modifier/ember-modifier/README.md

 are passed the element when applying their effects.

-Conceptually, modifiers take _tracked, derived state_, and turn it into some sort of _side effect_ - usually, mutating the DOM node they are applied to in some way, but they might also trigger other types of side effects.
+Conceptually, modifiers take _tracked, derived state_, and turn it into some sort of _side effect_ related in some way to the DOM element they are applied to.

-### Woah woah woah, hold on, what's a _"side effect"_?
+### Whoa whoa whoa, hold on, what's a _"side effect"_?

 A "side effect" is something that happens in programming all the time.
 Here's an example of one in an Ember component that attempts to make a button like in the